 For more information about scholarships, contact Shelly Forster at 845-677-7600 ext.
 303 or firstname.lastname@example.org

 Middle and high school students are invited to participate in our weeklong Art + Science program.
-Students will spend the week exploring Cary's field, forests, and streams through the art of scientific observation and will create a beautiful field book of ecological discoveries.
+Students will spend one to two weeks exploring Cary's field, forests, and streams through the art of scientific observation and will create a beautiful field book of ecological discoveries.

 For more information about the Cary Institute's Ecology Camp, contact Shelly Forster at (845) 677-7600 ext.
 303 or via email at email@example.com.